The Editor Dilemma

 Setup complexity:

-- TeX distribution installation (2-4 GB)
+- TeX distribution installation takes time and disk space

-- Extension configuration
+- Extension configuration can be confusing

-- PATH issues on some systems
+- PATH issues on some systems require troubleshooting

 Collaboration:

-- No real-time collaboration (native)
+- No real-time collaboration built in

-- Requires Git or file sharing
+- Requires Git or file sharing for team work

-- Coordination overhead
+- Coordination overhead for multi-author projects

 Learning curve:

-- VS Code itself has complexity
+- VS Code itself has significant complexity

-- Settings can be overwhelming
+- Settings can be overwhelming with hundreds of options

-- Many ways to do things
+- Many ways to do the same thing

 Thetapad